vreoo/Inventra/docs/ai-summaries.md

 ## Overview

+The AI summary pipeline is now on-demand.
+Planners can generate a concise per-SKU narrative after a job completes instead of during the forecast run.
+This keeps long-running jobs fast while still offering AI context when needed.
-The AI summary pipeline augments completed forecast jobs with concise narratives, recommended actions, and key risks per SKU.
-Summaries are generated with the `HuggingFaceH4/zephyr-7b-beta` hosted model via the Hugging Face Inference API.
-When the integration is disabled or unavailable, the backend falls back to standard numeric results so existing workflows continue to operate.
+Summaries use the `HuggingFaceH4/zephyr-7b-beta` hosted model via the Hugging Face Inference API.
+When the integration is disabled or unavailable, the backend returns standard numeric results and the UI exposes a “Generate AI summary” button only when enabled.

 ## Setup